New Zealand Cadet Forces: 2010–2019

 The profiles also allow the ability for cadets to see a history of their promotions, awards they've received courses and camps they've completed, creating a "Cadet CV".
-While this doesn't make the NZCF record of service books that all cadets are issued redundant, this enables cadets to track their record of achievements using a more convenient medium.
+While this does not make the NZCF record of service books that all cadets are issued redundant, this enables cadets to track their record of achievements using a more convenient medium.

 In mid 2018 a new version was released that included automatic compiling of the NZCF 20 form.
 The NZCF 20 form is a monthly report detailing the number of each rank that paraded with that unit, any activities and events that the unit undertook, and a forecast of events happening in the upcoming month.
 This CadetNet update reduced the role the adjutant plays to double checking the results are correct and signing off on them.